Are you interested in a vision of a sustainable and resilient future for natural and cultural landscapes? We are!

 Learn more about our degree and see the curriculum here.

-The University of Maryland, ranked #51 globally, is dedicated to maintaining a vibrant international graduate student community.
-Graduates from our top 10 ranked program come from around the world including India, China, Iran, Australia, Korea, Central America, South America, Africa and Europe.
+The University of Maryland, ranked #20 Top Public School, is dedicated to maintaining a vibrant international graduate student community.
+Graduates from our program come from around the world including India, China, Iran, Australia, Korea, Central America, South America, Africa and Europe.
 The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer, and contact them with related questions.

 To apply, you will need to prepare the following information: